Dusty Rhodes (outfielder): Early career

 Born in Mathews, Alabama, Rhodes served in the United States Navy during World War II and began his professional career in 1946.
 A left-handed hitter, he threw right-handed and was listed as 6 ft tall and 178 lb.
 He signed with the Double-A Nashville Vols, a Chicago Cubs' farm club at the time, and languished in the lower levels of the Cub organization for five seasons until the Giants affiliated with the Vols in 1952 and took over Rhodes' major league rights.

 Although considered a poor defensive outfielder and, off the field, a lover of nightlife, Rhodes was a strong batsman.
 He led the Class B Tri-State League in hits and batted .344 in 1951, and was hitting .347 for Nashville in 1952 when the Giants purchased his contract in July.

 Rhodes batted a combined .242 with 21 homers in 143 games played during the remainder of 1952 and all of 1953, setting the stage for his remarkable and unlikely 1954 campaign.

 During the regular season, in 82 games played and only 186 plate appearances, Rhodes slugged 15 home runs, drove home 50 runs batted in, and compiled an on-base plus slugging percentage of 1.105.
 He appeared in the field in only 37 games (starting 30 in the outfield), but batted .364.
 He was often used as a pinch-hitter for right-handed-batting Monte Irvin, an eventual Baseball Hall of Famer, and for the season he hit .329 with two home runs in pinch hitting roles.
 An August 29 doubleheader at St. Louis was a microcosm of Rhodes' regular season.
 He came into the first game in the eighth inning, batting for Irvin, tripled, and scored to tie the game and send it to extra innings.
 He stayed in as the left fielder and tripled again in the tenth to drive in the Giants' leading run; but the Cardinals came back to tie and then win the contest in 11 innings.
 Rhodes then started the nightcap in left field, got four hits in five at bats, hit two homers and two doubles, scored three runs, and drove in two.
 His performance equaled an MLB record for most extra-base hits (six) in a doubleheader.

-With Rhodes putting up a .341 batting average overall, the Giants—led by superstar Willie Mays and 20-game-winner Johnny Antonelli—won the National League pennant by five full games.
+With Rhodes putting up a .341 batting average overall, the Giants—led by superstar Willie Mays and 20-game-winner Johnny Antonelli—won the National League pennant by five full games, their first league title since 1951.

 1954 World Series star

-Then came the 1954 World Series against the Cleveland Indians, who had set an American League record by winning 111 games.
+They were matched in the 1954 World Series against the Cleveland Indians, who had set an American League record by winning 111 games.
 Rhodes appeared in three games, entering each as a pinch hitter for left fielder Irvin.